 Located just 18 miles east of the Hostess City of the South, Tybee Island is colloquially known as Savannah Beach, which was its former name.
 This amazing tourist destination offers something for every visitor.
 Boasting a rich history and natural beauty, Tybee Island also features a variety of exciting outdoor recreational activities for individuals and families.
 The following is a list of the top 10 things you can do on Tybee Island.

-In addition to swimming and relaxing on the beach, you can participate in exciting water sports like parasailing, surfing and riding personal watercraft.
+In addition to swimming and relaxing on the beach at Tybee Island, you can participate in exciting water sports like parasailing, surfing and riding personal watercraft.
 Located just south of the main shopping and dining district, South Beach is the center of the action.
 While locals enjoy Mid-Beach, Savannah River Beach is popular with families.
 North Beach offers the opportunity to observe dolphins as well as seagoing vessels entering and leaving Savannah harbor.